Conference 2022 speakers

 Nicola has worked in recruitment for around 12 years, serving a range of sectors including aviation, IT and law.
 She has been with Teach First for six years and currently works within the recruitment operations team.
 As part of this, Nicola oversees Teach First’s end-to-end recruitment pipeline, working with internal teams to recruit trainee teachers and match them with schools across England for the duration of the organisation’s Initial Teacher Training (ITT) programme.

-Join Nicola on 28th September at 12:00pm for the session 'Staff recruitment and retention: The crisis of the education sector?'.
+Nicola presented on 28th September at 12:00pm for the session 'Staff recruitment and retention: The crisis of the education sector?'.

 Attendance Advisor to the Department for Education